jthistle/nbody/README.md

 To pan the camera, use WASD.

-[TODO] You cannot zoom the camera at the moment.
+To zoom the camera, scroll when not holding the mouse button.

 ### Time scale